mvduin/py-uio/README.md

 trigger -s uio`, or just reboot.
 This creates symlinks (in `/dev/uio/`) to allow the uio devices to be located easily.

-Now you can try out the examples:
+Now you can try out the [pru-examples](pru-examples/):
- * [pruss-test.py](pruss-test.py) is a minimalistic example that initializes register R0 of a pru core to 123, loads and executes a [tiny pru program](pruss-fw/test.pasm) that increments R0, and then reads back and prints R0 (which should therefore print 124).
+ * [test.py](pru-examples/test.py) is a minimalistic example that initializes register R0 of a pru core to 123, loads and executes a [tiny pru program](pru-examples/fw/test.pasm) that increments R0, and then reads back and prints R0 (which should therefore print 124).
- * [pruss-ddr-ping.py](pruss-ddr-ping.py) is a small test of using a shared DDR3 memory region.
+ * [ddr-ping.py](pru-examples/ddr-ping.py) is a small test of using a shared DDR3 memory region.
- * [pruss-elf-test.py](pruss-elf-test.py) demonstrates how to load an ELF executable produced by clpru.
+ * [elf-test.py](pru-examples/elf-test.py) demonstrates how to load an ELF executable produced by clpru.
- * [pruss-intc-test.py](pruss-intc-test.py) is a more involved example that showcases sharing a data structure (in pruss local memory) between python code and the PRU cores, and sending events from both pru cores via the pruss interrupt controller to event handlers in python.
+ * [intc-test.py](pru-examples/intc-test.py) is a more involved example that showcases sharing a data structure (in pruss local memory) between python code and the PRU cores, and sending events from both pru cores via the pruss interrupt controller to event handlers in python.
- * [pruss-intc-test-asyncio.py](pruss-intc-test-asyncio.py) is an [asyncio](https://docs.python.org/3/library/asyncio.html) version of the same example.
+ * [intc-test-asyncio.py](pru-examples/intc-test-asyncio.py) is an [asyncio](https://docs.python.org/3/library/asyncio.html) version of the same example.

 ## uio_pdrv_genirq